 The clinic opened in 2008 to study and treat possible delayed effects of pediatric cancer, including cardiac and respiratory issues, vision and hearing problems, learning disabilities and delayed growth and development.
 It also aims to help patients and their families with medical issues as well as concerns related to educational access, insurance and employability.
 The multidisciplinary team includes a pediatric oncologist, pediatric oncology nurse navigator, pediatric social worker, child psychologist and clinical dietitian.
 Clinic founder and cancer specialist, Dr. Charles Main, helped create the Charles A. Main, M.D., Pediatric Cancer Survivor Scholarship Fund as a source for college scholarships funded by years of community donations.

-Another multidisciplinary program, The Gilbert Family Adolescent and Young Adult Program, provides medical specialists, psycho-social services, financial counseling, academic and mentor support for adolescents and young adults ages 15 to 26.
+Another multidisciplinary program, The Gilbert Family Adolescent and Young Adult Program, provides medical specialists, psycho-social services, financial resources, academic and mentor support for adolescents and young adults ages 15 to 26.
 Patients with cancer, blood disorders or other tumor-related conditions may have special needs that might not be met solely through pediatric or adult cancer care.
 The Gilbert gift bridges those gaps with specialized programs housed in the Skandalaris Family Center for Children with Cancer and Blood Disorders.

 “We’ve made great strides, but the fight against childhood cancers is far from over,” Lisa Muma, RN, coordinator of Childhood Cancer Awareness Month at Corewell Health in Southeast Michigan, said.
 “By placing gold ribbons and yard signs on our hospital campuses and across the community, as well as our social media efforts, we’re working to raise much-needed awareness about childhood cancer.
 Our children fight so hard every day and they, along with their families, deserve to be honored and recognized this month and beyond.”